pjungwir/pgcon-2023-talk-exec-phase/slides.md

   but now there is some clever codegen that does it for you.
   - There is still some tree-walking code with big switch statements where you might need to handle your new node type.

-- You will also see a lot of List members.
+- You will also see many things with type List.
   - A List is also a Node, but it's a node that has a bunch of other nodes.
   - There are functions to build them, iterate over them, append to them.
   - When people say that Postgres is lispy, this is part of what they mean.
-  - Actually a lightning talk on Postgres's Lisp history would be a lot of fun, if any of you are qualified to give that.
+  - Actually a lightning talk on Postgres's Lisp history would be a lot of fun, if you have that history.

 - Nodes & Lists are well-covered by other talks, so if you want to know more check the references at the end.